Ube, Walnut & Black Sesame Sweet Zongzi (Rice Dumpling)

 Thoroughly drain the sweet sticky rice, add a pinch of salt, and combine it with the toasted walnuts and black sesame seeds.

 Shaping: I like shaping zongzi in a cone shape because it is nostalgic but you can shape the dumpling any way you want.
-The photo guide here shows how I fold my cone shaped zongzi.
-Fill the bamboo leaves with the rice mixture, then add a dollop of ube halaya in the middle, and cover with more of the rice mixture.
-Shape & secure with a string.
-Everything should be pretty tightly packaged and secure.
-If it is slightly loose, that is okay.
-If it is too lose, you'll have to start over. because cooking as is will result in the the filling leaking out during the cooking process.
-Repeat with the rest of the bamboo leaves and filling until everything is used up.
+The photo guide here shows how I fold my cone shaped zongzi. - Fill the bamboo leaves with the rice mixture, then add a dollop of ube halaya in the middle, and cover with more of the rice mixture. - Shape and tie the zongzi securely with kitchen string (see images below for shaping instructions).
+The wrapping should feel tight and well-packed.
+A little looseness is okay, but if the filling shifts around noticeably, it’s best to rewrap.
+A too-loose zongzi can leak or fall apart during cooking.- Repeat with the rest of the bamboo leaves and filling until everything is used up.
 Add the zongzi into a pot and fill it with enough water to fully cover the zongzi.
 Bring the pot to boil and let the rice dumplings boil for at least 30 minutes (time varies on the size of the zongzis).

 Transfer the cooked zongzi to a plate or hang to dry and cool.
 Wait until the zongzi completely cools before enjoying.
-You can enjoy it at room temperature or heated up by steaming or zapping it in the microwave in a bowl with water for 2-3 minutes, making sure to flip the zongzi half-way.
-Alternatively, you can freeze the zongzi until you are ready to eat them.
-To re-heat, you can either steam or microwave from frozen, or let the zongzi defrost before doing so.
+You can enjoy the zongzi at room temperature or reheat it by steaming in a bamboo basket for about 10 minutes.
+Alternatively, microwave it in a bowl with a splash of water for 2–3 minutes, making sure to flip it halfway through for even heating.Freeze any zongzi you don’t plan to eat within 3 days.
+To reheat, you can steam them directly from frozen, or let them thaw before reheating by steaming or microwaving.